 About the Oratory

 This leads us to the place where we understand the faith and spirituality of this Oratory to be bound to the expression of the ancient, primitive Catholic faith of first centuries of the Church - the era of the Church Fathers and the Councils.
-We understand that faith to live in many church bodies, including the traditions of Old Catholicism, Lutheranism, and Anglicanism.
+We understand that faith to live in many church bodies, including the traditions of Lutheranism, Old Catholicism, Anglicanism, Orthodoxy, and the Moravian way.
 We make the prayer of Jesus our own, “that they all may be one.”

 The purpose of the Oratory is to give its priests, those in formation for ordained ministry, and the lay faithful, in their own work, the spiritual benefits of a Rule for Life and a close fellowship with one another under our particular charism.